 Overall, Dropbox is user-friendly and easy to use.
 However, the company’s document security features are not tailored for law firms, so exploring other options is highly advised.

-At Transcription Outsourcing, we maintain strict security protocols that include compliance with both HIPAA and CJIS requirements.
+At Ditto Transcripts, we maintain strict security protocols that include compliance with both HIPAA and CJIS requirements.
 Equally as important, everyone who works with or for us must undergo a criminal background check and be U.S. citizens working in the U.S.